Plant-Based Options And Beyond Meat, Healthy Or Not?

 Plant-based options that mimic the taste and texture of meat are taking over the market.
 Money is being poured into these plant-based options and cultured meat industries.
 New developments are on their way, that’s for sure.
 More people are cutting back on their meat and it’s getting easier to do so now that we’re not limited to just veggie patties and fake meat hot dogs.

 The issue with these plant-based options is that they aren’t satisfying enough for more than half the population.
 Nowadays it’s much easier.
 Converting vegan and vegetarian diets is a lot simpler with meat alternatives that don’t taste like cardboard.
 And the ingredient list is a lot shorter…well, we hope so.
 This is the issue.
 How do we know if these plant-based options are healthy or not?
-The FDA and the consumer are struggling to keep up with the amount of innovative, sustainable meat substitutes.
+The FDA and consumers are struggling to keep up with the number of innovative, sustainable meat substitutes.

 I mean, the food industry is going wild with this concept.
 It’s sort of weird but you can get vegan burger patties that ‘bleed’ just like real meat.
 You can even buy chicken breasts and beef patties grown in a lab from the cells of livestock.
 I don’t think these are for vegans, but if you’re trying to cut down on your meat consumption then it’s a pretty amazing idea.
 However, we need to clarify a few standards first.
 The line is very blurred between what’s truly meat and what isn’t.
 More importantly, what is truly ‘healthy’ for us to be eating regularly.